CRIRES+

 Spectra of the star TW Hya taken with the original CRIRES and CRIRES.
 You can see that the wavelength range covered by CRIRES+ in one exposure is far greater.

-CRIRES+ allows astronomers to improve our understanding of stellar magnetic fields, detect planets in the habitable zone of low-mass stars, characterize atmospheres of exoplanets, and more!
+CRIRES+ allows astronomers to significantly advance their understanding of stellar magnetic fields, detect planets in the habitable zones of low-mass stars, characterize exoplanet atmospheres, and much more.
+The new capabilities, supported by state-of-the-art data reduction software, enable the community to fully leverage the instrument's potential.

-If you want to know more about CRIRES+: Check out the instrument page at ESO.
+For more details about CRIRES+, visit the instrument page at ESO.

 Underside of CRIRES cryostat